 Over the last 20 years agencies and organisations including the NZ Landcare Trust, Northland Regional Council, QEII National Trust, Department of Conservation and Kiwis for Kiwi Trust have strongly supported and championed community and hapū led pest control and kiwi recovery in Northland.

 The Kiwi Coast has emerged from this strong foundation, taking the next step of linking individual projects to create continuous trapping networks and operate at a landscape scale unrivalled in New Zealand.

-In 2017, Kiwi Coast formed a Trust and took the next step of consolidating its strong working relationship with the Northland Regional Council (NRC) into a partnership.
+In 2017, Kiwi Coast formed a charitable trust and took the next step of consolidating its strong working relationship with the Northland Regional Council (NRC) into a partnership.
 Working together, Kiwi Coast and NRC can ensure gains made to date are not lost and the momentum can successfully continue.
 Working in unity will also allow both Kiwi Coast and NRC to leverage further

 funding and implement a strategically coordinated regional approach.